Nibraz15/backend-interview-task/README.md

 This is a SpringBoot REST application using postgresSql as DataBase and deployed to docker.
-Before making queries user need to authenticate using `login` api where client will recive a token for `Authorization` header.
+Before making queries user need to authenticate using `login` api where client will receive a token for `Authorization` header.

 ##Run the application
 * Navigate to `/src/main/docker`